Wind: 6.44 km/h

 Lucerne is a charming city on a picturesque lake surrounded by the majestic mountains.
 Thus, it captures the visitors with its magnificent panoramic views.
 Your journey to Lucerne can give you the most rewarding aspects of any other trip to Europe.

 Lucerne is best-known for the wooden bridge spanning the river to connect the city.
 The most famous and world's oldest one is the Chapel Bridge dating back to the 14th century.
 This pedestrians bridge is decorated with pictures representing Lucerne’s history.

 The bridge is certainly the most recognizable and photographed landmark in the town.
-While walking across the bridge you will find a gift shop.
-Here, the Water Tower had formerly been an armoury for all the weapons that Lucerne invented.
+While walking across the bridge you will find a gift shop, here, it had formerly been the Water Tower, an armoury for all the weapons that Lucerne invented.
 All along the lakeside are located many cafes and restaurants, where you can relax and admire the incredible view.

 The whole area of the Lake Lucerne is used to generate power by splitting up the Reuss River and controlling the level of the water.

 Lucerne City is home to many town squares and churches, which will surely leave unforgettable impressions on you.
 Simply take a foot trip through this magnificent area and you will understand why!